bauerca/drag-sort-listview/README.md

 (e.g. shuffle occurs only after large overlap of floating View with visible list items, last/first item in list does not shuffle, etc.).
-4. Dropping the floating View can cause the list to unexpectedly ``scroll.''
+4. The list view sometimes jumps unexpectedly when dropping the floating View.
 5. Region for item drag initiation is hard-coded in the TI.
-6. Floating View is not bounded to ListView (maybe not such an issue, mostly asthetic).
+6. Floating View is not bounded to ListView (maybe not such an issue, mostly aesthetic).

 The above shortcomings caused a major reworking of the TI implementation details, resulting in DragSortListView (DSLV).